 February 2015

-Lee-Anne Walters, a Flint resident mother of four, contacted EPA with concerns about the dark sediment in her tap water.
-She thought of the possibility that it could make her children sick.
-The test results revealed that her water had 104 parts per billion (ppb) of lead.
 About seven times greater than the EPA limit of 15 ppb in the water.
-Because of this, the MDEQ was notified by the EPA of its results that dangerous levels of lead were detected in the water homes in Flint.
+Because of this, the MDEQ was notified by the EPA of the results that dangerous lead levels were detected in Flint's water homes.
 Because even small amounts of lead could still cause lasting health and developmental problems in children.

 According to Miguel Del Toral, an EPA expert, the state was testing the water in a way that could profoundly minimize the lead levels.
-The officials played down the problems and said that the water is not an imminent threat to public health.
+The officials played down the problems and said the water was not an imminent threat to public health.
 For them, it was clear that the nature of the threat was addressed poorly.
-On the other hand, most Flint residents were more concerned and complaining about were other aspects of their water like the taste, smell, and color.

 March 2015

 With this, city officials promised to spend $2.24 million for immediate improvements to its water supply.
-Later that month, city officials said the water quality has improved.
+Later that month, city officials said the water quality had improved.
 And has met all state and federal standards for safety.

 July 2015

 Various concerns were thrown to the MDEQ that link with Mrs. Walter’s video on lead.
 Flint’s administrator said it would be untimely to draw any conclusions regarding the lead base from the leaked internal EPA memo.
-The press has disseminated to keep the public calm that leads in water was not widespread.
+The press disseminated to keep the public calm that leads in water were not widespread.

-Dayne Walling, the Mayor of the city of Flint, drank a cup of tap water on a local television report to ensure that it was safe for drinking.
-Governor Snyder's chief of staff, Dennis Muchmore, however, emailed the Department of Community Health.
-And responded that he is disappointed by the water issue in Flint.
-He did not think that people were getting the benefit of the doubt.
+However, Governor Snyder's chief of staff, Dennis Muchmore, emailed the Department of Community Health.
+He responded that he was disappointed by the water issue in Flint and did not think people were getting the benefit of the doubt.

 August-September 2015